Razat94/learn/SCRUM/readme.md

 ### <p align="center" id = "whatIsScrum"> "What is Scrum?" | [Back to ToC](#toc) </p>

-<h4>  What is SCRUM </h4>

 Scrum is a lightweight framework.
-It consists of roles, events & artifacts & can employ various processes and techniques.
+It consists of roles, events & artifacts & employs various processes and techniques.

 > Another way of seeing it: At the end of the day, it's a framework that is an empirical approach for managing work and navigating complexity.

-With SCRUM, The project team consists of a small team of people that is highly flexible & adaptable.
+With Scrum, The project team consists of a small team of people that is highly flexible & adaptable.

-SCRUM is an agile framework, since it's adaptive instead of predictive.
+Scrum is an agile framework, as it is adaptive instead of predictive.

-Scrum is based on empirical process control.
-Empirical Process has 3 pillars (to make good observations)L
+Scrum is based on empirical process control, which has three pillars for making good observations:

 ```
 	Transparent